My Expert Guide to User Interviews

 Avoid those questions when preparing user interviews

-- Avoid leading questions: a question that stops the person from exploring different answers.
+- Avoid leading questions: a question that frame the narrative in a certain way and stops the person from exploring different answers

 - For example “how satisfied are you with our support team”, it assumes the person was satisfied, what if she was not?